Studying ballistic aggregation phenomena through efficient Time Stepping approaches: Analysis of Time Stepping method

 In Figures \ref{example1} and \ref{example2} we show some examples of the final configurations, for a given realization, obtained with the Time Stepping method in terms of the different particle numbers, different volume fractions and for a given fixed initial time step, namely $\Delta t (t=0)=0.01\, L/\max_i(|V_i|)$.
 In the first figure, from top to bottom, the number of particles ranges from $100$ to $900$ while in the second from $2500$ to $40000$ while the volume fractions increases from left to right.
 The final form of the cluster clearly depends on the box size: spheres are more folded when the volume fraction increases and more elongated when they have more space at their disposal to move.

 In Figure \ref{fig:comp_costs}, we report the computational time over the number of particles $N$ in log-log scale of the TS method for different values of the volume fraction on the left and for different values of the time step on the right, where the $10^6$ particle case is run only for the largest volume fraction as already stated.
 We see an approximately linear dependence indicating that the computational time grows polynomially.
 The degree of the polynomial can be estimated using linear regression giving $1.2241$, $1.2491$ and $1.2862$ for volume fraction of $10\%$, $20\%$ and $30\%$ respectively.
 This suggests a growth's law of about $N^{1.2}$, so very close to linear.
-We also see from the figure that the larger the volume fraction, the larger the computational time.
-This can be explained by the fact that in denser systems the rate of collisions is higher, and consequently more collisions are solved simultaneously, which improves the total computational time of the TS scheme as fewer minimization steps are required.
+We also see from the figure that the larger the volume fraction, the {lower} the computational time.
+This can be explained by the fact that in denser systems the rate of collisions is higher, and consequently more collisions are solved simultaneously, which improves the total computational time of the TS scheme as fewer minimization steps are required. {One of the bottlenecks of the TS method is determining the new set of linked pairs of spheres, $S^n$, after each free flight step.
+This determination is crucial for identifying collision events, altering the cluster shape, and initiating the minimization procedure.
+At low volume fractions, many free flights occur without collisions, increasing the total computational cost.
+Conversely, at higher volume fractions, the probability of collisions rises, reducing the number of iterations without changes in the cluster shape and leading to faster convergence toward the final solution. } Concerning the right image we can infer a different behavior.
+Namely, for a fixed volume fraction, the larger the time step is, the larger the computational time becomes.
+The estimated growth is polynomial with degree equal to $1.2491$, $1.3023$ and $1.3401$ for the times steps $\Delta t_1$, $\Delta t_2$ and $\Delta t_3$ respectively estimated again with a linear regression procedure.
+This is due to the fact that for larger time steps, the number of spheres overlapping as a result of the free transport in average grows and this causes the minimization problems to be solved with a larger set of spheres which in turn need more iterations to converge.
+These results are shown only for a volume fraction $V_f=0.2$, the results being similar for the other tested situations. {Concluding, one can interpret the results in the following manner.
+In general the TS proposed works particularly well for large volume fractions in terms of computational effort, however for a {lower} volume fraction is better to use lower time steps.
+This is due to the computational cost required to determine to which cluster each particle belongs.
+This operation must be done at the end of each free transport step and it is very expensive.
+Consequently, for low volume fractions, this operation must be done frequently and often unnecessarily, as particles do not frequently encounter each other in this setting.}